 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts employment of detectives and criminal investigators, including federal agents, to decrease by a rate of 1% from 2014-2024.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment of detectives and criminal investigators, including federal agents, to increase by a rate of 3% from 2018-2028.
 Those with a bachelor's degree, the ability to speak more than one language and previous experience may have the best chance for employment with federal law enforcement agencies (BLS).

 A career as a federal agent involves working for a federal agency to ensure national security and the enforcement of national laws.
 The FBI investigate federal crimes, the DEA agents enforce drug laws, and border patrol agents address border smuggling of illegal goods or terrorists.
 These jobs all require physical fitness and a knowledge of the law; border patrol agents are also required to be fluent in Spanish.